Table of Contents

 One Air Force general, a man by the name of Curtis LeMay, attended a 4th of July picnic, hosted by the gun industry.
 A Colt representative set up targets and handed the General an AR-15.
 LeMay was so impressed with the weapon’s performance that he ordered 80,000 units right then and there.
 The general had been looking for a new rifle, and he thought the AR-15 would be perfect for defending Air Force bases.
 Congress, however, was skeptical, and they stopped the general’s order before it was put through.
 The move was not approved, because the country was not actively involved in any military confrontation.

 The Vietnam Era

 Several months later, in January of 1961, there was a change in the Oval Office.
 JFK got the keys to the White House, and he also got a growing problem which would later escalate into war – Vietnam.

 During Eisenhower’s administration, American advisors were in South Vietnam.
 They were there to advise and train the local soldiers.
 Colt’s AR-15 models were named Colt 601 and 602.
 These were basically duplicates of the original Armalite rifle, but they had flatter low receivers, without raised surfaces around the magazine well.
 Gun runners were rampant as ever, and the Colt 601 and 602 had found their way to the hands of locals in South Vietnam.
 Finally, through some indirect channels, the AR-15 was seeing its first military use.

-A U.S. Army research operation bought about 1,000 units of the AR-15, and dispersed them across the military landscape.
+A U.S. Army research operation bought about 1,000 units of the AR-15 and dispersed them across the military landscape.
 One of the groups who received a batch for research purposes was a battalion of Rangers operating in South Vietnam.
-The Rangers, who used the AR-15 under combat conditions, thought it was a great weapon.
+The Rangers, who used the AR-15 under combat conditions, though it was a great weapon.
 Finally, this rifle was getting some real exposure.